skellis46/slipbox/two women dancing.md

 start with Hui and then move to Jacobs' reading of him.

 Yuk Hui is a philosopher of technology, and in _Cosmotechnics as Cosmopolitics_[-@hui-2017-cosmotechnics] **introduce the article**.
-Cosmotechnics is a strange term and seems to hint at historical understandings of _making_ and _craft_.
-As if reaching back from Postman's technopoly to tool-using cultures.
+Cosmotechnics is a strange term and seems to hint at historical understandings of _making_ and _craft_. (**worth looking at Ladkin's Against Value here?**) As if reaching back from Postman's technopoly to tool-using cultures.
 In the article, Hui tells the story of a very good butcher called Pao Ding.
 Pao Ding claims that having an excellent knife is not enough:

 >it is more important to understand the Dao in the cow, so that one does not use the blade to cut through the bones and tendons, but rather to pass alongside them in order to enter into the gaps between them.[@hui-2017-cosmotechnics n.pag.]